MollyMaclachlan/smooth_logger/README.md

 - INFO: General information for the user.
 - WARNING: Things that have no immediate impact to functionality but could cause errors later on.

+You can also use the value "NOSCOPE" to indicate that a message should be printed without a prefixed scope.
+Messages with no scope are printed to the console, not saved to the output file, and are not accompanied by a timestamp.

 ### Categories

 When initialising the Logger, you can optionally provide categories to associate with each scope: